Wooden Chairs on a beach

 While you're a FedEx employee, you can make changes to your postal mailing address, phone numbers and other contact information through your HR system.

-After you retire, you must use vanguard.com/retirementplans or your online pension account to make changes.
-Return to these same sites whenever your personal contact information changes so that you can stay in touch and continue to receive FedEx 401(k) and pension benefit updates.
+To make changes after you retire, you must use vanguard.com/retirementplans for your 401(k) or digital.alight.com/fedex for your pension plan.
+Return to these same sites whenever your personal contact information changes so that you can stay in touch and continue to receive FedEx 401(k) and pension plan benefit updates.

 Retirement benefits offered by FedEx*